On this page, you can find out how to apply to cast your vote by proxy.

 Am I eligible to vote by proxy?

-In addition, the person you wish to appoint as your proxy can only act as proxy if they are 18 (16 in Scotland) and are registered individually.
+The person you wish to appoint as your proxy can only act as proxy if they are 18 (16 in Scotland) and are registered to vote.

 A person cannot be a proxy for more than two people at any one election or referendum, unless they are a close relative.